Hassoonu/Hassoonu/README.md

 # 👋 Hi, I’m Hasan
 - I'm very interested in Data and Machine Learning Research, Cybersecurity, and Robotics.
-- I’m currently learning: Cybersecurity & Full Stack Web Development.
+- I’m currently learning: Parallel/GPU Programming & Data Analysis
 - How to reach me: Email: Hasan2002618@gmail.com

 - Currently have a website in development, once it's done, I'll be sure to add it here!